Aay Tobe Sohochori

 Aay Tobe Sohochori is a 2021 Indian Bengali language television series that premiered on 13 September 2021 on Star Jalsha.
 It is also available on the digital platform Disney+ Hotstar.
 The show is produced by Sahana Dutta of Missing Crew Productions and stars Koneenica Banerjee and Arunima Haldar.

 Plot

-Aay Tobe Sohochori is the story of friendship between two people with a vast difference in age, Sohochori and Borfi.
-It highlights the fulfillment of dreams of a middle-aged woman to study and become a gold-medalist, by overcoming all barriers of family and society.
+Aay Tobe Sohochori follows the story of Sohochori, a middle-aged woman, who returns to college with a long-held dream of studying and becoming a gold-medalist by overcoming all barriers of family and society.
+There she meets Borfi, who's nearly half her age, and the two form an unlikely friendship that becomes central to Sohochori's journey towards the life she had once wanted for herself.